 We’ve all had the experience of having to deal with negative thoughts - often about ourselves - that swirl around inside our heads until they become whirlpools of self-doubt.
 Mine usually come around whenever I dwell too much on the non-acceptance directed at me by relatives and in-laws over the years.
-Be it the memory of a single incident or the sum feeling of years of incidents, it sometimes pops up and can instantly deflate me.
-These are the easiest for me to handle: recollections I quickly recognize for what they are and can release.
+The memory of a single incident sometimes pops up and can instantly deflate me.
+But these are the easiest for me to handle because I can quickly recognize for them for what they are and can release them straight away.

-Other memories, more cunning than those easily brushed aside, stream in, a series of small cellophane memories of old home movies that play in my head.
-I think I manage to push them aside, but they somehow manage to link together as many continuous frames of old dramas and before I know it, I have a mess of stuff to edit away, to leave on the cutting room floor.
+Other memories that come as the sum of feelings years in the making are much more cunning than those easily brushed aside.
+They sneak in, a series of small cellophane memories of old home movies that play in my head.
+I think I manage to push them aside but they somehow manage to link together as continuous frames of old dramas and before I know it, I have a mess of stuff to edit away, to leave on the cutting room floor.
 And, if I’m not very, very careful, all the “stuff” can spiral me downward into a full-blown depression.

 So I’ve been thinking a lot about how to address reactions to painful, old memories.

-I spent so many years selling myself out by morphing into their vision of what a good Anne should be and of trying to fit in; I don’t waste any more of my life at it.
-So many years filled with constantly changing rules and expectations - and trying to meet them - found me self-injuring as my life-force seeped from me.
+I try not to waste any more of my life at it.
+So many years filled with constantly changing expectations and trying to meet them; love and connection withheld by people who couldn’t face their own lives and created stories of blame toward me to justify their own unwillingness to assume their responsibility - all of it found me self-injuring as my life-force seeped from me.
 My dreams disappeared along with parts of my soul during those years.
 Inviting those parts back, welcoming their return, and honoring them were hard-fought and hard-won.

-It was time to begin worshipping at a different altar, one of trees and sky, sun and moon, all of creation.
+I’ve begun to worship at a different altar, one of trees and sky, sun and moon, all of creation.
 An altar that didn’t require deception and self-deception, only love and wonder and awe and gratefulness.

-My dogma - honesty, curiosity, inclusivity - celebrates, it doesn’t denigrate.
+My dogma - honesty, curiosity, inclusivity - celebrates, it doesn’t denigrate or blame or neglect.

 I stop.
 Sit.
 Remind myself what’s happening.
 Clear out the remnants of gunk and junk, get back on my own path, worship at my own altar according to my own dogma.